Misconceptions about Bhakti Yoga

 Unfortunately, we may observe a lot of people near us wasting time in the name of spirituality.
 But we should prevent this observation from labeling bhakti as an antagonist of time or exertion in worldly matters.
-Many of the individuals we survey may not be ethically disposed in spite of their listening to discourses and participating in kirtans and satsang.
+Many of the individuals we survey may not be ethically disposed of despite their listening to discourses and participating in kirtans and satsang.

 For advanced seekers, the presence of God in their mind, through activation of higher consciousness, may actually alert them to the extent that they may perform all their activities at the right moments without even having to glance at the clock.
 A higher awareness aims at remembering everything without the pocket planner, not at delaying action.
 If bhakti hinders your organization skills and punctuality, you may wish to consult your mentor.

 Myth 6: Reduced amounts of riches with the Bhakti saints prove that they were less productive.
 Bhakti will spoil my professional resume too.